 The ASoC layer divides audio drivers for embedded platforms into separate layers that can be reused.
 ASoC divides an audio driver into a codec driver, a machine layer, a DAI (digital audio interface) layer, and a platform layer.
 The Linux kernel documentation has some concise description of these layers in linux/Documentation/sound/alsa/soc.
-In the case of the S/PDIF driver, we are able to reuse the platform layer (imx-pcm-dma-mx2.c) that is used by the ssi stereo codec driver.
+In the case of the S/PDIF driver, we are able to reuse the platform layer (imx-pcm-dma.c) that is used by the ssi stereo codec driver and also the generic dummy codec driver useful for DAI links creation without a real codec.

-31.2 S/PDIF Tx Driver
+7.4.2 S/PDIF Tx Driver